Abhilash365/Task1-encryptrix/README.md

-landing page for a Resturant.
+Landing page for a Resturant.

 where we can add menu and blog, website link:https://abhilash365.github.io/Task1-encryptrix/